OvernightAU/Experimental-RoleExample/readme.md

 ### Mod Image Resolution

 - Ensure your mod image resolution is **512x512** pixels.
-  - If the image exceeds this resolution, it might not fit properly within the mod box.
+  - If the image exceeds this resolution, it will be automatically resized and might not look as expected.

 ### Loading Mod Assets